Incest: Between adult siblings

-The most public case of adult sibling incest in recent years is the case of a brother-sister couple from Germany, Patrick Stübing and Susan Karolewski.
+One of the most public cases of adult sibling incest in the 2000s is the case of Patrick Stübing and Susan Karolewski, a brother–sister couple from Germany.
 Because of violent behavior on the part of his father, Patrick was taken in at the age of 3 by foster parents, who adopted him later.
 At the age of 23 he learned about his biological parents, contacted his mother, and met her and his then 16-year-old sister Susan for the first time.
 The now-adult Patrick moved in with his birth family shortly thereafter.
 After their mother died suddenly six months later, the siblings became intimately close, and had their first child together in 2001.
-By 2004, they had four children together: Eric, Sarah, Nancy, and Sofia.
-The public nature of their relationship, and the repeated prosecutions and even jail time they have served as a result, has caused some in Germany to question whether incest between consenting adults should be punished at all.
+By 2004, they had had four children together: Eric, Sarah, Nancy, and Sofia.
+The public nature of their relationship, and the repeated prosecutions and jail time they have served as a result, have caused some in Germany to question whether incest between consenting adults should be punished at all.
 An article about them in Der Spiegel states that the couple are happy together.
 According to court records, the first three children have mental and physical disabilities, and have been placed in foster care.
 In April 2012, at the European Court of Human Rights, Patrick Stübing lost his case that the conviction violated his right to a private and family life.
 On 24 September 2014, the German Ethics Council recommended that the government abolish laws criminalizing incest between siblings, arguing that such bans impinge upon citizens.

-Some societies differentiate between full sibling and half sibling relations.
+Some societies differentiate between full-sibling and half-sibling relations.